Advancing Cultural Safety and Anti-Racism

 Work completed or underway:

-• Internal facilitation during peer-led sessions and pilot delivery of Readiness Training (in progress)
+- Internal facilitation during peer-led sessions and pilot delivery of Readiness Training (ongoing)

-• Cross-departmental collaboration with the Diversity and Equity Unit (Department of Finance) on shared learning opportunities (in progress)
+- Cross-departmental collaboration with the Diversity and Equity Unit (Department of Finance) on shared learning opportunities (ongoing)

-• Team development of a shared language and framework to support cultural safety, equity, and anti-racism facilitation across the GNWT (in progress)
+- Team development of a shared language and framework to support cultural safety, equity, and anti-racism facilitation across the GNWT (ongoing)

 Coordinate the Indigenous Knowledge and Wellness Gathering